AjayKMehta/setup-machine/NeovimNotes.md

 Upper case with motion: `gU<motion>`, e.g. `gUiw`.

 These work with `{count}` prefix, e.g. `2~`.

+Use `guu` to change all text on the line to lowercase, `gUU` for uppercase.

 ### [Editing line filtered by pattern](https://youtu.be/uQKaAOKgr2o?feature=shared)